Kiitsu Kyōkai

 Imaoka Shin’ichirō

-It is not possible to state precisely when the Tokyo Kiitsu Kyōkai ( 東京帰一教会 or 東京帰一教會) was established.
-The first Sunday meeting was held in October of Shōwa 23 (1948), but it did not suddenly come into existence at that time.
-Since then, nearly two years have passed, yet there are still some aspects that remain unclear.
+The precise date of the founding of the Tokyo Kiitsu Kyōkai is difficult to determine.
+The first Sunday meeting was held in the October of Shōwa 23 (1948), but it did not suddenly come into existence at that time.
+Since then, nearly two years have passed, yet there are still some aspects about it that remain unclear.
 Therefore, it is difficult to provide a simple explanation of its character, but as one of the individuals involved, I would like to attempt a brief explanation based on my perspective.

 Firstly, the name 帰一 (Kiitsu) is translated into English as “Unity,” and it does not exclude the meaning of “Unitarian” (ユニテリアン).
-However, it’s clear that it’s not “Unitarian” in opposition to “Trinitarian.”
-Recent Unitarian movements in the United States have undergone significant changes, becoming not only liberal Christianity but also a movement beyond Christianity.
-In that sense, I believe our Kiitsu Kyōkai can also be considered Unitarian.
+However, it’s clear that it’s not “Unitarian” in opposition to “Trinitarian” (トリニテリアン).
+Recent Unitarian movements in the United States have undergone significant changes, becoming not only a kind of liberal Christianity (自由基督教) but also a movement beyond Christianity (超基督教).
+In that sense, I believe our Kiitsu Kyōkai [i.e. Unity Fellowship] can also be considered Unitarian.

-The Unitarian movement (ユニテリアン運動) in Japan had been quite active during the Meiji and Taisho eras but gradually declined due to various circumstances, although it didn’t completely vanish.
+The Unitarian movement (ユニテリアン運動) in Japan had been quite active during the Meiji and Taisho eras but, due to various circumstances, it gradually declined although it didn’t completely vanish.
 To be precise, it can be said that the movement still continues today, albeit weakly.
-I feel this way as one of those who participated in the movement.
+As one of the remaining participants in this movement, I strongly feel this to be the case.
 Therefore, when I established the Kiitsu Kyōkai, my primary consideration was the revival of the Unitarian movement.
-However, I thought that a mere revival, that is, a mere reproduction of the old Unitarian Church ( ユニテリアン教会) , would be meaningless.
-I regarded the Kiitsu Kyōkai as a continuation of the former Unitarian Church but with a significant transformation.
-In other words, I believed that the Kiitsu Kyōkai should be something more than just a sect of Christianity.
-To put it another way, it asserts a free, pure, non-denominational religion (自由純粋な超宗派的宗教) that is non-sectarian (超宗派), which goes beyond denominational bounds, taking a step further than just being a liberal Christianity against orthodox Christianity.
-However, when I mention going beyond denominational bounds, this might be criticised as being abstract, conceptual, and utterly lacking in realism.
+However, I thought that a mere revival, that is, a mere reproduction of the old Unitarian Church ( ユニテリアン教会), would be meaningless.
+Instead, I sought to establish the Kiitsu Kyōkai as a continuation of the former Unitarian Church but one that had undergone a profound transformation.
+In other words, I believed that the Kiitsu Kyōkai should be something more than just another Christian denomination (一派).
+To put it another way, it asserts a free, pure, non-denominational religion (自由純粋な超宗派的宗教) that is non-sectarian (超宗派), which goes beyond denominational bounds and takes a step further than just being a liberal/free Christianity (自由基督教) in contrast to orthodox Christianity (正統基督教).
+However, when I mention going beyond denominational bounds, I realise this might be criticised as being an abstract, idealistic notion without any real substance.
 If the Kiitsu Kyōkai were to become something like that, it would be contrary to our expectations.
-Beyond or trans-denominational simply means not being overly attached to established religions like Buddhism or Christianity.
-In our belief, it’s not that Buddhism or Christianity exists first and then we come after.
-On the contrary, we exist first, and only then comes Buddhism or Christianity.
-Hence, our religion shouldn’t be a ready-made Buddhism or Christianity, but a made-to-order religion that truly responds to our needs.
-A so-called ideal religion crafted by gathering the best parts from all religions might also be termed as trans-denominational.
-But still, this would be a ready-made religion and is certainly not our religion.
-So, the trans-denominational religion we envision is the exact opposite of an abstract conceptual one; rather, it represents the most personal, realistic, and tangible form of faith.
-And if a personal religion that best responds to our needs happens to be Buddhism or Christianity, then naturally, we would become Buddhists or Christians.
-However, there are many in the world who can’t be satisfied with ready-made, established religions.
-In essence, our assertion of being trans-denominational is not about rejecting established religions, but solely about being faithful to our genuine demands.
-In other words, it’s the same as when Shinran Shonin said that the teachings of Amida are for Shinran alone.
+But when we speak of trans-denominationalism (超宗派), we simply mean that we do not confine ourselves to established traditions such Buddhism or Christianity.
+As we see it, it’s not that Buddhism or Christianity exists first and then we come into being, but rather that we first exist, and then Buddhism and Christianity follow.
+Hence, our religion shouldn’t be a ready-made (レディー・メード) Buddhism or Christianity, but a made-to-order (メード・ツ・オーダー) religion that truly responds to our needs.
+A religion assembled by gathering the best aspects of all faiths may also be called trans-denominational, but such a ready-made religion is absolutely not our religion.
+So, the trans-denominational religion we envision is the complete opposite of an abstract conceptual one; rather, it represents the most personal, real, and tangible form of faith.
+And if the religion that best meets our personal needs happens to be Buddhism, then naturally we shall become Buddhists; if it happens to be Christianity, then naturally we shall become Christians.
+However, there are many people in the world who cannot find fulfilment in ready-made, established religions.
+Ultimately, our advocacy of trans-denominationalism is not about rejecting established religions, but rather stems solely from the desire to remain true to our own genuine needs with no ulterior motive.
+In other words, it’s the same as when Shinran Shonin said that “Amida’s vow is for me alone.”

-However, there might be some who worry that if each individual’s religion becomes so varied, forming a religious community would be impossible.
-But such a worry is groundless.
-Just as a true cooperative community (真の共同社会) can be organised only by the gathering of individuals with distinct personalities and characters, a true church can be organised only by those who truly possess a personal and autonomous religion.
+However, there might be some who worry that if each person’s religion becomes so diverse, it will become impossible to organise a religious community.
+But such concerns are groundless.
+Just as a true cooperative community (真の共同社会) can be organised only by the gathering of individuals with distinct personalities and characters, a true church can be organised only by those who truly possess a personal and autonomous faith.

-Thus, even though it is referred to as trans-denominational, in reality, it doesn’t transcend denominations absolutely.
-To be precise, it ends up creating a new denomination called trans-denominational, However, the nature of this denomination certainly differs greatly from the usual sense of the word “denomination” (宗派).
+Therefore, although we speak of trans-denominationalism, in reality, we do not absolutely transcend all denominations.
+Strictly speaking, we end up forming a new denomination that is itself trans-denominational.
+However, the nature of this denomination certainly differs greatly from the usual sense of the word “denomination” (宗派).

-To be truly individualistic and free, and at the same time to be truly collective and social is, in other words, to be democratic (民主主義的).
-And this democracy must be consistent not only in terms of faith content but also in the aspect of church politics.
-Therefore, we advocate for “Congregationalism” (会衆主義) and layperson-ism (平教徒主義 heikōtoshugi).
-Worship and sermons are entrusted to volunteers from among the members.
-Consequently, at our Sunday gatherings, it is not guaranteed that we will always have eloquent sermons from great speakers.
-Nevertheless, we believe that the church does not belong to the pastor but to its members and, therefore, we highly value the mutual encouragement and assistance of all members.
+To be truly individualistic and free, and at the same time being truly collective and social is, in other words, to be democratic (民主主義的).
+And this democracy must be consistent, not only in terms of spiritual content (仰内容) but also in terms of church governance (教会政治).
+Therefore, we advocate for “congregationalism” (会衆主義) and “layperson-ism” (平教徒主義).
+Worship (礼拝) and preaching (説教) are entrusted to willing members of the congregation.
+Consequently, at our Sunday gatherings (日曜の集会), it is not necessarily the case that we will hear a great preacher’s eloquent sermon every time.
+Nevertheless, we believe that the church does not belong to the pastor but to its members and, therefore, we highly value the mutual encouragement and cooperation of all members.
 In this respect, one might say our church is in the style of the Quakers (クエーカー).

-With this perspective in mind, there is profound significance in the fact that during the Meiji and Taisho eras, Abe Isoo-shi (安部磯雄氏), the central figure of the Unitarian movement in Japan, was a leader of the social movement in Japan.
-Suzuki Bunji-shi (鈴木文治氏) started the labour union movement (労働組合運動) while serving as the secretary of the Japan Unitarian Association (日本ユニテリアン協会).
-Furthermore, Nagai Ryūtarō-shi (永井柳太郎氏) and Uchizaki Sakusaburō-shi (内崎作三郎氏), who both studied at the Unitarian seminary in Oxford, subsequently made significant strides in Japanese politics.
-If one were to point out any shortcomings in the Unitarian movement of these esteemed predecessors, it might be that it leant too much towards the political and social aspects, leaving the religious aspect somewhat diluted.
-During the Meiji and Taisho eras, in essence, the Unitarian movement had more significance as an enlightenment movement within the wider religious realm rather than as a religious movement itself.
-And, even today, enlightenment movements are necessary because the dispelling of superstitions, the encouragement of harmony between science and religion, and the promotion of cultural and peace movements, remain of paramount importance.
-However, the aspiration of our Kiitsu Kyōkai is to move one step beyond our former high point by fully committing to a free, pure, democratic, and universal religious faith.
-This faith serves as our driving force to address and solve all issues related to culture, politics, economy, society, etc. While we greatly value intelligence, our church, being a religious organisation, must not transform into a mere debating hall for intellectuals.
-Our church should be a microcosm of the ideal society.
+When considering matters in this way, one finds great significance in the fact that during the Meiji and Taishō periods, the central figure of the Unitarian movement (ユニテリアン運動) in Japan, Abe Isoo-shi (安部磯雄氏), was a leader of the social movement (社会運動) in Japan.
+Similarly, it is meaningful that Suzuki Bunji-shi (鈴木文治氏), while serving as the secretary of the Japan Unitarian Association (日本ユニテリアン協会), initiated the labour union movement (労働組合運動), and that both Nagai Ryūtarō-shi (永井柳太郎氏) and Uchizaki Sakusaburō-shi (内崎作三郎氏), who both studied at the Unitarian seminary (ユニテリアン神学校) in Oxford, subsequently made significant strides in Japanese politics.
+However, if one were to point out a weakness in the Unitarian movement of these predecessors, it might be said that it became too political and social, to the extent that its purely religious character (宗教プロパー) was somewhat diluted.
+Fundamentally, the Unitarian movement of the Meiji and Taisho eras had more significance within the religious world (宗教界) as an enlightenment movement (啓蒙運動) rather than as a purely religious movement (宗教運動).
+That said, even today, an enlightenment movement remains necessary.
+It is greatly needed to eliminate superstition (迷の打破), to harmonise science and religion (科学と宗教との調和), and to promote cultural and peace movements (文化運動平和運動の促進).
+However, the aspiration of our Kiitsu Kyōkai is to go beyond this and to cultivate a motivating force (原動力) for solving all issues, whether cultural, political, economic, or social, by adhering fully to a free (自由), pure (純粋), democratic (民主的), and universal (普遍的) religious faith (宗教的仰).
+While we deeply respect intellect (知性を重んずる), it would be entirely wrong for our kyōkai/church (教会), as a religious community (宗教団体), to become merely a forum for intellectual debate (インテリの討論会場).
+Our kyōkai/church should be a microcosm of an ideal society (理想社会の縮図).
 It must embrace scholars and the uneducated, business people, labourers, civil servants, students, men, women, the elderly, and the young.
-My secret wish is for individuals like Shōtoku Taishi (聖徳太子 Prince Shōtoku) or [Albert] Schweitzer to emerge from our community.
+My earnest hope is that from among our members, there may emerge people like Prince Shōtoku (聖徳太子) or [Albert] Schweitzer.

 (Showa 25 [1950], September, “Creation” [創造], Issue No. 1 — draft trans.
 Andrew James Brown)